 Which is a ridiculous expression, really.
 Nobody loves a train wreck.
 Car wrecks, yes.
 We all slow down for them, craning our necks to figure out what really happened, looking for vehicles damaged beyond recognition and counting the firetrucks and police cars on the scene.
 Train wrecks are rare and horrifying and perhaps interesting at a distance, but the required distance is greater than most of us can manage.

 When I was a pastor in southeast Virginia, there was a train wreck on the Norfolk Southern line one night – two freight trains had a head on collision more than five miles from our house.
 The locked wheels of the locomotives screamed against the rails as momentum carried them hopelessly forward, intense and inharmonious and impossible to ignore.
-Brian and I were completely awake for several seconds before the dreadful explosion of sound that announced the crash.
+I was completely awake for several seconds before the dreadful explosion of sound that announced the crash.
 The sounds told their story clearly – there was nothing else that would have sounded just like that.
-In the morning, we were incredulous – how could the wreck be so far away?
-As loud as it had been, we had been certain it had been within town limits.
-How frightening must it have been for our friends who lived just down the road from the crash site?
+In the morning, I was incredulous – how could the wreck be so far away?
+As loud as it had been, I had been certain it had been within town limits.
+How frightening must it have been for my friends who lived just down the road from the crash site?
 What had it sounded like for them?

-It took more than 24 hours to clear the tracks between Newsoms and Franklin.
-The line serviced a paper plant in Franklin, so there was strong incentive to move fast.
+It took more than 24 hours to clear the tracks.
+The line serviced a paper plant, so there was strong incentive to move fast.
 Can you imagine a car wreck bad enough to block a road for 24 hours?
 Cars are easy to clean up after – trains not so much.
 The proper equipment is not widely available, and the debris is massive.
 Especially the engines, which do not break into little bits just because they’ve been rendered immobile.
 The tracks may have been clear by the second morning after the wreck — but the engines sat by the side of the track for months.

 After awhile, the engines became part of the landscape.
 It was a shock when they were finally gone.
 “How did they do it?”
 I wondered.
 What had seen impossibly immobile just days before had disappeared.
 I had been certain that they would sit there in perpetuity, a monument to how devastating an accumulation of small mistakes can be when the stakes are high.
 I was not sure how I felt about their removal – but I knew that those of us who were in the county that night could likely pick out the place along the rails where it happened for years afterwards, even without the physical reminder.